mikpaszkowski/sales-list-appliaction/README.md

 Spring Boot Application with usage of MySQL, JPA and Hibernate.

 User may use this app to store informations about his clients.
-The app would fulfill typical requsts such as :
+The app would fulfill typical requests such as :

 * add (client)
 * delete (client)